kizito9898/IT-Documentation/ITGlue/Documentation-Best-Practices.md

 - **Related Documentation** (linked troubleshooting guides and SOPs)

 ### 2. Standard Operating Procedures (SOPs)
-SOPs provide step-by-step instructions for common IT support tasks.
+SOPs provide step-by-step instructions for common IT support issues.
 These ensure consistency and efficiency when resolving recurring issues.

 #### **Examples of SOPs in IT Glue:**
 - **Password Reset** (Active Directory, Microsoft 365)